searx/searx/docs/admin/filtron.rst

 .. _filtron: https://github.com/asciimoo/filtron

-Searx depens on external search services.
+Searx depends on external search services.
 To avoid the abuse of these services it is advised to limit the number of requests processed by searx.

 An application firewall, filtron_ solves exactly this problem.
 Filtron is just